The

 capacitors are designed to filter out the 120-Hz hum coming off the power supply's

 rectifier: they also filter out any frequency above that.
-If these caps can filter
+If these caps can

-do something to filter out, say, 90-megahertz RF interference with a strength
+filter out, say, 90-megahertz RF interference with a strength of a few microvolts.

-of a few microvolts.
-Many high- end audio manufacturers also add small "bypass"
+Many high- end audio manufacturers also add small "bypass" capacitors across

-EM filtering.
+filtering.

-If you're watching the oscilloscope at just the right time, you might notice a
+If you're watching the oscilloscope at just the right time, you might notice

-spike-a very short pulse of high-voltage electricity.
+a spike-a very short pulse of high-voltage electricity.
 Most people think spikes

 come from lightning, and, of course, they do.
 But they can also come from your

-discharges, throwing voltage back the way it came, into the AC line.
-If there's
+off.
+The inductor discharges, throwing voltage back the way it came, into the

-a switch between the transformer/motor and the AC line, the voltage coming back
+AC line.
+If there's a switch between the transformer/motor and the AC line,

-from the inductor can build up to such high levels that it can even arc across
+the voltage coming back from the inductor can build up to such high levels that

-the switch contacts and find its way back into the AC line.
+it can even arc across the switch contacts and find its way back into the AC

 Spikes can permanently damage your home theater system.
 A lightning spike can

-in a beat-up old New York City office building.
-Thanks to the spikes thrown off
+was headquartered in a beat-up old New York City office building.
+Thanks to

-by the building's ancient elevators, I spent a lot of time replacing power supplies
+the spikes thrown off by the building's ancient elevators, I spent a lot of

-in the editorial department's computers.)
+time replacing power supplies in the editorial department's computers.)

-Spike protection, even in inexpensive devices, is generally considered to be very
+Spike protection, even in inexpensive devices, is generally considered to be

+by spikes.
 Some of these warranties cover up to $50,000 worth of gear.

-Protection from RFI and EMI, though, isn't guaranteed, and effects on audio and
+Protection from RFI and EMI, though, isn't guaranteed, and effects on audio

-a difference.
+hear or see a difference.

 The Face Off

-To test the line conditioners, I enlisted assistant editor Joe Hageman and
+To test the line conditioners, I enlisted assistant editor

-system, including Aerial Acoustics 7B, CC-3, and SR-3 speakers, a Sherbourn 5/1500
+including Aerial Acoustics 7B, CC-3, and SR-3 speakers, a Sherbourn 5/1500 amp,

 lnteq 36-inch TV.
-I plugged all of the components into each line conditioner in
+I plugged all of the components into each line conditioner

-turn, and plugged each line conditioner into one of the 20-amp circuits (with
+in turn, and plugged each line conditioner into one of the 20-amp circuits (with

 medical-grade outlets) in our New York listening room.
 At the beginning of each

-test run, and then once again halfway through, we plugged all the gear straight
+test run, and then once again halfway through, we plugged all the

-at once.
+running all at once.

-$199 Auto Strip Model 8 to Cinepro's $1,800 Power- PRO 20.
-We received
+Strip Model 8 to Cinepro's $1,800 Power- PRO 20.
+We received more products for

-review of these in as soon as we can.
+these in as soon as we can.

 Before we go further, understand that your results may vary, especially if you